UMI-2000: PFAS Treatment with Activated Carbon Adsorbers/Filter-Vessels/Contactors/Columns

 14. Hardness (or Calcium + Magnesium in mg/L or grains per gallon).

-15. Specific Application e.g. Deionization & Water Softening, High Purity Water, Heavy Metals Removal.
+15. Specific Application e.g. Deionization & Water Softening, High Purity Water, Heavy Metals Removal, PFAS Removal from Drinking Water.

-United Manufacturing International 2000 Activated Carbon Adsorber Filter Vessels and Contactors to remove synthetic organic compounds (SOC) from drinking water with Coal GAC 400 Re-Agglomerated Granular Activated Carbon.
+United Manufacturing International 2000 employs Activated Carbon Adsorption Filter Vessels, Contactors, Columns, Cannisters, Barrels & Drums to remove synthetic organic chemicals (SOC) from drinking water with Coal GAC 400 12x40 mesh Granular Activated Carbon.